How to Make Collard Greens and Ham Hocks

 sufficient water level to all the collards to simmer.
 About halfway through cooking add salt and pepper to taste.

-Serve your collard greens with your favorite meat and corn bread.
+Serve your southern greens and ham hocks with your favorite meat and corn bread.